Bee Branch Creek: Bee Branch Watershed Project

-The year 1999 saw a flood that prompted the city to research an engineering project on the 100-year flood area.
+The year 1999 saw a storm that precipitated 5.6 in of rainfall.
+That flood prompted the city to research an engineering project on the 100-year flood area.
 The year of 1999, along with 2002, 2004, 2008, 2010, and 2011, collectively saw devastating floods, prompting six presidential disaster declarations with estimated costs around $70 million.
 The city reacting to this, started the Bee Branch Watershed Project.

-The Bee Branch Watershed Flood Mitigation Project is a "multi-phased" project aimed at reducing flash flooding, improving water quality, and improving the quality of life in the creek's watershed.
+The Bee Branch Watershed Flood Mitigation Project is a multi-phased project aimed at reducing flash flooding, improving water quality, and improving the quality of life in the creek's watershed.
+The Bee Branch is one of eight watersheds under the Iowa Watershed Approach.
 The Iowa Department of Homeland Security and Emergency Management (Iowa HSEMD) lists twelve phases.

 The Lower Bee Branch Creek Restoration Project is phase four.
 It includes a large pond and a few overlooks in an old industrial park.
 The Upper Bee Branch Creek Restoration is phase seven.
 It is also known as the Greenway.
-It is designed to direct stormwater into the creek.
+The Greenway is designed to direct stormwater into the creek.

 It was found that the storm sewer did not have the capacity for storms of that size.
-Detention basins were added to limit flooding.
+Detention basins were added or improved on to limit flooding.
 The Bee Branch storm sewer was daylighted into the Bee Branch Creek, not only as a flood prevention system but also as a community asset and to replace the lost ecosystem.
 The creek is more open than its previous sewer design, allowing a greater volume of water to be carried.

 Throughout the 2000s, the project was being planned including with citizen hearings in 2003, acquisitions of the affected properties in 2005, and designing in 2008.
 The project did receive backlash.
-Citizens worried the daylighted creek would be ugly or unsafe.
+Citizens were unhappy that homes were getting demolished and they felt that they were not getting compensated enough.
+Citizens also worried the daylighted creek would be ugly or unsafe or raise utility bills.

 In 2010, the Lower Bee Branch Restoration was started and it ended by June 2015.
 Construction on the Upper Bee Branch Restoration started in 2015 and was completed December 2016.
 About 100 pieces of property were bought by the city.
 Six houses, a parking lot, and 9400000 cuft of soil were removed to make space for the creek.
 The storm sewer was also expanded, with the town adding trench drains.
-The renovations closed W. 17th street for about a month and a half, from May 3 to June 22, 2021.
+The renovations closed W. 17th Street for about a month and a half, from May 3 to June 22, 2021.
 The city also tried to minimize impermeable surfaces causing flooding by converting alleyways into permeable sections.
 The conversion is expected to cost $9.5 million and be completed in December 2033.